How Major Companies Marked Black History Month

-As Black History Month comes to a close, we at Raines Perspectives want to highlight some of the ways companies and their Diversity & Inclusion programs promoted and honored Black leaders and stories this month.
+As Black History Month comes to a close, we at Raines Intel want to highlight some of the ways companies and their Diversity & Inclusion programs promoted and honored Black leaders and stories this month.
 This is certainly not meant to be an exhaustive list, but simply a chance to share some of the tributes for breaking boundaries and efforts to remember history.

 Delta highlighted trailblazing African-American employees, including its first African-American female captain, Capt.
 Stephanie Johnson, who also was Northwest Airlines’ first African-American female pilot, Delta’s first black male flight attendant, Eugene Harmond, Delta’s first black pilot, Sam Graddy, and Rachelle Kerr, who “piloted the first all-black, all-female flight crew in U.S. history, which included first officer Stephanie Grant and flight attendants Robin Rogers and Diana Galloway” in Feb 2009 with Delta Connection carrier Atlantic Southeast Airlines.

 Johnson & Johnson highlighted three graduates of its Scientist Mentoring & Diversity Program (SMDP).
 The program matches “ethnically diverse students interested in STEM with mentors from the medical technology, biotechnology and consumer healthcare industries.”

 The AFL-CIO profiled Black leaders including Muhammad Ali, Ella Josephine Baker, Stonewall Inn activist Marsha P. Johnson, activist Keith Richardson, and more.

 Microsoft search engine Bing.com featured a picture of the National Museum of African American History and Culture in Washington, D.C.on Feb.
 1.

 United Healthcare interviewed a staffer about his thoughts on black history month and diversity at the company.